 When you eat protein, the body breaks it down slowly, so the blood glucose levels remain stable, and you have the energy you need to go about your day.
 When you eat a lot of sugar, though, it breaks down fast, so you feel high for a little bit.
 Then, all of a sudden you’re tired sluggish and longing for a nap.
 Suddenly, your body is too low on glucose-energy, and you’re suffering because of it.

 In one study, researchers studied participants after either eating a candy bar or walking briskly for 10 minutes on 12 different days.
 Obviously, the walking created more energy than eating the candy bar did, but what was interesting was that 2 hours after the snack, the participants felt even more tired with less energy than they did after the first hour.
 The researchers concluded that even though we may reach for sugar to increase our energy, ingesting sugar actually increases the “tendency to sleep.”

 7. You Get Irritable or Depressed

-That drop in blood sugar can not only make you tired.
+:Ways Your Body Suffers When You Overindulge in Sugar:: That drop in blood sugar can not only make you tired.
 It may also make you feel irritable, down, or depressed.
 In fact, studies have linked excess sugar consumption with depression.
-In 2017, researchers found that people who ate the most sugar in the form of sweet foods and beverages were more likely to suffer from mental disorders like depression.
+Moreover, in 2017, researchers found that people who ate the most sugar in the form of sweet foods and beverages were more likely to suffer from mental disorders like depression.
 In another study in which researchers gathered information on sugar consumption in six different countries, researchers again found that sugar was a factor in higher rates of major depression.